wontfix-org/tues/README.md

 on your PATH.
 A provider is expected to return a newline seperated list of hosts.

-If the provider returns with an error, the output is considered to be an error message and/or it help output.
+If the provider returns with an error, the output is considered to be an error message and/or it's help output.
 If '--help' is passed through to the provider the output is displayed no matter what exit code is used.